Vivir en China - Minorías étnicas de Yunnan

 The other way is to shop online in standalone apps.
 For example, you can order cabs, buy airline tickets, movie tickets, order food delivery, and so on.
 These apps, at the time of payment, ask you which app you want to use to pay, Wechat or Alipay.
 Then you are redirected to that app, enter your password and that’s it – purchase done!
 Spending money has never been easier.
 It has never been so easy to consume.
 If you come to China, know that it is almost impossible to live without Wechat.

-Living in China - Wechat Pay
+Living in China - Sign for scanning payment code with WeChat Pay in China.

-2. Cities are full of electric motorcycles:
+2. Living in China: Cities are full of electric motorcycles

 It is curious to arrive in a Chinese city and see that there are thousands of motorcycles circulating in silence.
 Apart from the beeps you only hear a sound as if the bike was about to take off.
 In the city it is very rare to see gasoline motorcycles.
 At most you see one a month and by chance.